Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 - English widely spoken as an official language

-- Impressive mix of ultramodern and traditional neighborhoods
+- Impressive mix of ultramodern and traditional neighborhoods, all easily walkable

 2. Tokyo, Japan